 The Core Arboretum, nestled in the heart of Morgantown, is a wonderful place to unwind after a busy day.
 This 91-acre park begins with a grassy, wooded area with a variety of native and non-native plants.
 The trails descend a steep hill, guiding you by old oak trees, exposed rock, and wildlife.
 At the bottom of the hill, you find a paved stretch of the Mon River Trail called the Caperton Trail, named in honor of Governor Gaston Caperton.
 Find a dirt trail branching off the Caperton Trail to walk along the flat floodplain to the Monongahela River.
 Some evenings, WVU’s Rowing Team practices on the river.
 The Core Arboretum was established in 1949 by Earl L. Core, WVU biology professor, botanist, and local historian.
 The Arboretum is open from dawn to dusk and is located next to the WVU Coliseum, which offers free parking.
 Visit their Facebook page to keep updated on lectures, bird walks, cleanup events, and festivals held at the Arboretum.

 The Mason Dixon Historical Park is located a short 20-drive from Morgantown right on the border of West Virginia and Pennsylvania!
-This park serves as a public space for hiking, picnicking, ball-games, and events in addition to preserving historic sites where surveyors Mason and Dixon worked to establish the border of Pennsylvania, West Virginia, and Maryland.
+This park serves as a public space for hiking, picnicking, ball games, and events in addition to preserving historic sites where surveyors Mason and Dixon worked to establish the border of Pennsylvania, West Virginia, and Maryland.
 The park features miles of trails of ranging difficulty.
-Along the M-D Trail, you can see the site where Mason and Dixon made their final measurements.
-Throughout your hike, you’ll cross into Pennsylvania and West Virginia multiple times!
+You can see the site where Mason and Dixon made their final measurements along the M-D Trail.
+You’ll cross into Pennsylvania and West Virginia multiple times throughout your hike!
 Along the Fairy Door Trail, check out the little fairy gardens created by local kids!
-There is also a small waterfall, called Tucker Falls, if you take the Orange Trail to the back of the park.
+There is also a small waterfall called Tucker Falls if you take the Orange Trail to the back of the park.

 WVU Farm Hiking Trails

-The WVU Farm has a network of hiking trails that the public an enjoy!
+The WVU Farm has a network of hiking trails that the public can enjoy!
 You can access the trails along West Run Road by the Monongalia County Cemetery.
-This area of the farm is also used as a teaching and experimental space for WVU programs, so please be respectful of the signage!
-The trails are not extremely well labeled so it’s easy to just wander around.
+This farm area is also used as a teaching and experimental space for WVU programs, so please respect the signage!
+The trails are not extremely well labeled so it’s easy just to wander around.
 Some of the trails have been built up for mountain biking.

 White Park is a beautiful park located on old farmland near First Ward.
 It features hiking trails, the Coburn Creek Reservoir, a hidden waterfall at the one end of the lake, and ice skating rink, and ballfields.
 To get to the waterfall, walk along the Woodland Trail to the far end of the lake (like towards the highway), and you’ll see a viewing area.
 Here you can look down at the waterfall below!